Drackyyy/hw3_dl_course/README.md

  * @FilePath: /dl_2021_hw3/dl_2021_hw3/README.md
 -->
 # Guidance to HW3 code
 This is the code for the third homework at Deep Learning, Tsinghua University, 2021.
-Results can be found in hw3_report.pdf.
+Problems can be found in dl_2021_hw3.pdf and results can be found in hw3_report.pdf.

 ## Basic model
 To reproduce training outcomes shown in report for RNN and Transformer model, run following bash scripts in ./bash_scripts respectively: